 Organising an event in a park

-As a proactive measure to protect community and staff health and safety in relation to COVID-19, Moreland City Council has suspended the issue of event permits in public spaces until further notice.
+As a proactive measure to protect community and staff health and safety in relation to COVID-19, we have have suspended the issue of event permits in public spaces until further notice.

 Updates regarding the timeframe for this suspension will be provided as information becomes available from the relevant federal and state authorities.

-Event Registrations are exempt from the formal Event Permitting process, however we strongly urge community members to observe advice from relevant federal and state authorities regarding physical distancing.
-In line with current advice, Council strongly discourages non-essential gatherings of any nature.
+Event Registrations (gatherings <100 people with no infrastructure) are exempt from the formal Event Permitting process, however we remind you to observe advice from relevant federal and state authorities regarding physical distancing.
+Current advice on social gathering and wedding/funeral restrictionsis available from the Victorian Department of Health and Human Services (DHHS).

 For those wanting more information about coronavirus and how to reduce your risk of catching the virus visit the Victorian Department of Health and Human Services (DHHS).